-Thomas Hampson (1955-) American baritone equally at home on b and opera stages, he has recorded art song extensively and has a several television specials on song.
-Mr. Hampson studied at the Musi of the West, which Lehmann helped found.
+Thomas Hampson (1955-) American baritone equally at home on be and opera stages, he has recorded art song extensively and has a several television specials on song.
+Mr. Hampson studied at the Musicof the West, which Lehmann helped found.
 His major teacher, Sist Cole, was a former student of Lehmann.
 Another important to Martial Singher at MAW.